tier4/TILDE/src/tilde_vis/README.md

 ### Result

 You can see the following lines are displayed repeatedly.
-Columns are "topic name", "header stamp", "latency in ROS time", "latency in staedy time".
+Columns are "topic name", "header stamp", "latency in ROS time", "latency in steady time".

 ```text
 /control/trajectory_follower/lateral/control_cmd                                 1618559274.549348133      0      0